XBraid/xbraid/docs/Introduction.md

    \f]
    can be chosen.

+### Addtional options

+- There's an option for running XBraid_Adjoint in `ObjectiveOnly` mode, see [braid_SetObjectiveOnly](@ref braid_SetObjectiveOnly).
+When in this mode, XBraid and XBraid_Adjoint will only solve the ODE system and evaluate the objective function, without actually computing its derivative.
+This might be useful for Finite-Difference testing of the derivative, or when implementing a line-search within an optimization algorithm.

+### Getting  started

+Look at the simple example in `examples/ex-01-adjoint.c` which implements XBraid_Adjoint sensitivity computation for a scalar ODE.

-## Optimization with XBraid_Adjoint {#optimization}
+## Optimization Template for XBraid_Adjoint {#optimization}
-   A template for using the gradient information from XBraid_Adjoint in an outer optimization cycle is provided in `braid_optimization.c`.
+   A template for using the reduced gradient provided by XBraid_Adjoint in an outer optimization cycle is provided in `braid_optimization.c`.
-   This file can serve as a starting point for performing adjoint-based parallel-in-time optimization with XBraid and can be modified and adapted to the user's needs.
+   This file can help getting started with an adjoint-based parallel-in-time optimization iteration and should be modified and adapted to your needs.
-   To that end, the user provides his own `DesignUpdate' routine, which performes an update to the design \f$\rho\f$, based on the gradient information provided from XBraid_Adjoint.
+   In order to use this template, additional interface routines are required, most importantly, the user implements a `DesignUpdate' routine which performes an update to the design \f$\rho\f$, based on the gradient information provided by XBraid_Adjoint.
 Here, the user is free to integrate a Hessian approximation in order to precondition the design iteration.

-   The outer optimization iteration is implemented in [braid_DriveOptimization](@ref braid_DriveOptimization) which calles the user's `DesignUpdate` routine after solving (or approximating) the state and adjoint equations with XBraid and XBraid_Adjoint.
+   The outer optimization iteration is implemented in [braid_DriveOptimization](@ref braid_DriveOptimization) which calles the user's `DesignUpdate` after solving (or approximating) the state and adjoint equations with XBraid and XBraid_Adjoint.
 A halting tolerance based on the norm of the gradient can be set with [braid_SetAbsTolOptim](@ref braid_SetAbsTolOptim) or [braid_SetRelTolOptim](@ref braid_SetRelTolOptim).
-An initial step size for design update can be set with [braid_SetStepsize](@ref braid_SetStepsize), while further step sizes are the result on a simple back-tracking line-search.
-Compare `examples/ex-01-optimization.c` for an example of an easy reduced-space steepest-descent optimization.
+An initial step size for design update can be set with [braid_SetStepsize](@ref braid_SetStepsize), while further step sizes are the result of a simple back-tracking line-search.
+Compare `examples/ex-01-optimization.c` for an example of a simple reduced-space steepest-descent optimization using this template.

-   Increasing the tolerance for state and adjoint residuals while  optimizating might speed up the overall time-to-solution significantly.
-This speedup is in addition to, or rather multiplies the speedup that is expected from the time-parallel state and adjoint computation.
+   Using a relatively high tolerance for state and adjoint residuals during the optimization might speed up the overall time-to-solution significantly.
+This speedup is in addition to, or rather multiplies, the speedup that is expected from the time-parallel state and adjoint computations.
 Performing only a few, say one to three, updates for the state and the adjoint variables in each outer optimization iteration has been analyzes in [PinTOneshotPaper] where significant speedup over a time-serial method has been shown.
-Reducing the accuracy of state and adjoint solvers during optimization is often referred to as *simultaneous* or *One-shot* optimization.
-Literature on that can be found e.g. in \cite{oneshot}.
+Reducing the accuracy of state and adjoint solvers during optimization is often referred to as *simultaneous* or *One-shot* optimization since state adjoint and design variable converge simultaneously to feasibility and optimality of the system.
+Literature on that can be found e.g. in [Gunther, Gauger, Schroder, 2018].
+     \latexonly
+      \footnote{
+         G{\"u}nther, S., Gauger, N.R., and Schroder, J.B.: ''A Non-Intrusive Parallel-in-Time Approach for Simultaneous Optimization with Unsteady PDEs.''
+Optimization Methods and Software, (accepted), 2018
+      }
+     \endlatexonly

 # Citing XBraid {#braidcite}